-Let’s say your car is recovered, and it’s pretty banged up.
-In this case, your car insurance company would likely pay for the damages.
-However, if the repair costs were higher than the car’s ACV, they may declare it a total loss and give you money for a new vehicle.
+Let’s say your car is recovered and pretty banged up.
+Your car insurance company would likely pay for the damages in this case.
+However, if the repair costs exceed the car’s ACV, they may declare it a total loss and give you money for a new vehicle.

-But if the claim has already settled and you’re driving a brand new car, your insurance company might take ownership of the recovered vehicle.
-If you received the payout but haven’t purchased a new car, you may be able to simply return the money and continue driving your old car (once it’s fixed).
+But if the claim has already been settled and you’re driving a brand-new car, your insurance company might take ownership of the recovered vehicle.
+If you received the payout but haven’t purchased a new car, you may be able to return the money and continue driving your old car (once it’s fixed).

-Typically, this situation is handled on a case-by-case basis with your insurance carrier.
+Typically, this situation is handled case-by-case with your insurance carrier.
 When you file a theft claim, it’s a good idea to ask what might happen if your car is recovered.
-That way, there are no surprises if your car is found.
+That way, there are no surprises if your vehicle is found.

 Frequently asked questions on car theft

 Yes, gap insurance does cover stolen cars.
 However, gap insurance aims to help pay off your loan.
 It won’t provide a separate payout you can use to replace your car as comprehensive insurance would.

 Does theft insurance cover aftermarket parts?

 In most cases, auto theft insurance won’t cover aftermarket or custom parts installed in your vehicle.
 For example, if your car gets stolen a few weeks after you install a new stereo system, it’s unlikely that your insurer will adjust your payout to reflect the recent upgrade.